govfresh/govfresh.github.io/_dm/2022-07-12-carla-briceno.md

 This is one of the reasons why, at Bixal, we seek to be of service to underserved and hard-to-reach communities.

 ### What advice do you have for other business leaders working with (or who want to work with) government?

 Working in the federal space is not easy for numerous reasons.
 Learning how to make connections and win opportunities requires a great deal of time and energy.
 And doing the work can be hard.

 It takes a great deal of determination, patience, creativity, and resilience to be successful in this space.

 I believe that what we refer to as our people absolutely-first approach, where we prioritize both the needs of the people who seek the information and services our federal clients provide and our Bixal team members, has been key to our growth and success.
-I recommend that business leaders focus on helping the government understand and develop solutions to the unique needs of the audiences they serve by consistently applying HCD-led approaches.
+I recommend that business leaders focus on helping the government understand and develop solutions tailored to the unique needs of the audiences they serve by consistently applying HCD-led approaches.

 As partners to the government, we have the opportunity to make the world a more inclusive and accessible place for millions of people and that opportunity should not be wasted.